ebzzry/ebzzry.github.io/src/emacs-hacks-2.md

 (require 'use-package)
 ```

-To install `markdown-mode`, even if it doesn't exist yet,
+To install `markdown-mode`, even if it doesn’t exist yet,
 and configure its related options, after loading it, have:

 ```lisp